Reconciling Security and Utility in Next-Generation Epidemic Risk Mitigation Systems: Encounter data collection

-Similar to beacons, each dongle is configured with a unique id $\did$, the backend's public key, a initial clock $\clkinit_{\did}$ synced to real time, a secret key $\skey_{\did}$ and a list of one-time passwords (OTPs) from the backend.
-The dongle's secret key is known only to the dongle and the backend, and is used to mutually authenticate and establish a secure~channel between the two, when required.
-The OTPs provided to a dongle are also given to the dongle's owner in human-readable form (\eg printed on paper).
-These OTPs are used to mutually authenticate the owner and the dongle whenever the owner interacts with the dongle (\eg to initiate data upload to the backend as in \S\ref{subsec:data-upload}).
+Prior to its installation, a beacon is configured with a unique id $\bid$, an initial clock $\clkinit_{\bid}$ synced to real time, a secret key $\skey_{\bid}$ that is known only to the beacon and the backend, and an optional descriptor $\calc{\attrbid = \attrlistbid}$ that includes attributes, such as a location id, environmental conditions, indoor/outdoor, average temperature, ventilation or other important features of the place where the beacon will be installed.

-The dongle and beacon configurations are registered with the backend, which stores this data in a device database in the form: \{\textit{device type}, \textit{device id}, \textit{secret key}, \textit{initial clock}, \textit{clock offset}, \textit{location id}, \calc{\textit{desc}}\} , where the location id and desc are set only for beacons.
-The clock offset in the backend is used to track any divergence between the real time and the local timer of a device known to the backend.
-It is initialized to 0 during device registration.
-The clock offsets for a dongle $\did$ and a beacon $\bid$ are denoted $\delta_\did$ and $\delta_\bid$, respectively\footnote{ For simplicity, we assume that all beacons and dongles are initialized synchronously, \ie the initial clock is set to zero in all devices at the same time; however, this is not a necessary assumption.}.
+Each \update{user device} is configured with a unique id $\did$, the backend's public key, a initial clock $\clkinit_{\did}$ synced to real time, a public-private key pair $(\pkey_{did}, \skey_{\did})$, \update{a monotonic counter $ctr$ from the backend, and a password from~the user.} \update{In smartphones, the initial clock value may be the device's own wall-clock time.
+In dongles, the initial clock is set to the backend's wall-clock time at the time of device registration.} The \update{device's} \update{initial counter value} is known only to the device and the backend and is used to ensure freshness of uploads from the device to the backend.
+The secret key $\skey_{\did}$ is stored only in the device and never leaves the device.
+The~\update{password is} used to mutually authenticate the owner and the device whenever the owner interacts with the device (\eg to initiate upload to the backend as in \S\ref{sec:data-upload}). \update{For dongle users, the password is configured in both the dongle and the trusted networked device.}